TritonDataCenter/rfd/rfd/0050/README.md

 The existing `MachineAudit` CloudAPI endpoint allows Triton users to obtain the audit trail of lifecycle events for their compute instances.
-The audit trail is derived from the workflow jobs and covers only a small subset of the job attributes.
+The audit trail is derived from the workflow jobs and covers only a small subset of the request attributes.
 There are some major limitations with the API:

 1. Workflow job records are process logs in nature.
 They can take up a fair